sfc-gh-sschaefer/guidewire_cda/README.md

 - **This Demo Repo does not use an actual GW CDA data source**
 - A dummy GW CDA source is created as part of this demo

+## Limitations and Next Steps for This Repo (2022-02-10)
+- This code does not leverage the CDA Manifest file to explicitly identify latest files and schemas
+- This code will be expanded to include functionality more similar to the guidewire CDA Client

 ## How to Use This Repo

 ***